5 accredited programs. Compare programs, get details, and request info.

 An emergency medical responder (EMR) is trained to provide immediate, life-saving care in emergencies.
 They assess patients, perform basic interventions like CPR and bleeding control, and play a key role in stabilizing individuals until more advanced medical personnel arrive.
-In Wisconsin, aspiring Emergency Medical Responders can choose from 2 accredited training programs designed to prepare students for certification and career success in emergency medical services.
+In Wisconsin, aspiring Emergency Medical Responders can choose from 5 accredited training programs designed to prepare students for certification and career success in emergency medical services.

 Career Opportunities: Upon certification, Emergency Medical Responders in Wisconsin can work for ambulance services, fire departments, hospitals, urgent care facilities, and industrial settings.
-The healthcare industry continues to grow, creating strong demand for qualified first responders.
-Many Emergency Medical Responders use this certification as a stepping stone to advanced roles like Paramedic or other healthcare careers.

 Begin your journey in pre-hospital emergency care with our EMR course, built on the latest State of Wisconsin curriculum and designed for real-world response in rural EMS.
 Through engaging lectures, hands-on scenario-based labs, and practical skills training, you'll develop a strong foundation in patient assessment, CPR and AED use, bleeding control, airway management, and other critical interventions.
 Upon completion, you will have the knowledge and skills necessary to confidently your communi

-Common questions about EMR training in Wisconsin
+About EMR training in Wisconsin.

 The average cost for EMR training in Wisconsin is approximately $750.
 Program tuition ranges from $750 to $750 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All EMR programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).NREMT accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Responders.
+All EMR programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).
+NREMT accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Responders.

 EMR training in Wisconsin combines classroom instruction with hands-on practical experience.
 Programs cover an emergency medical responder (emr) is trained to provide immediate, life-saving care in emergencies. they assess patients, perform basic interventions like cpr and bleeding control, and play a key role in stabilizing individuals until more advanced medical personnel arrive.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.